Emiliopg91/AllyDeckyCompanion/README.md

-- [X]  Per-game performance profiles profiles when playing on AC or battery
+- [X]  Per-game performance profiles when playing on AC or battery

 - [X] Custom TDP limit by settings SPL, SPPL and FPPL